With summer weather still holding on, there’s a good chance you could be enjoying Dayton’s bike trail system or maybe trying out e-scooters.

 - Sit on the seat of your bike and grasp the handlebars.
 If the balls of both feet aren’t touching the ground, the bike is too big.

 - In-line skates should be fitted.
 They should fit snuggly without reducing circulation or cramping the toes.
 Blades that don’t fit right can lead to sore feet, blistering, and unstable blading—especially if they’re too big.

-- Skateboards come in various widths and lengths, so get a board that’s right for your size and experience level.
+- Skateboards come in various widths and lengths, so get the right board for your size and experience.